i

 The design system of Deyel includes components that, when configured and used correctly, ensure the uniformity and visual quality of applications.

-Within the "Elements" tab of the left panel, subtypes can be configured to standardize the behavior and appearance of user interface elements.
+Within the "Elements" tab of the left panel, subtypes are configured to standardize the behavior and appearance of user interface elements.

-For the different types of elements of the design system of Deyel, their subtypes must be reviewed or configured.
+For the different types of elements in the design system of Deyel, their subtypes must be reviewed or configured, by defining their properties, such as color, size, spacing and hierarchy, in accordance with the application’s visual identity.

 Text